We Search for Keywords

 捉字室

-A: ‘If you are to sum-up your impression of learning in visual arts in three keywords,
+A: "If you were to sum up your impression of learning in visual arts in three keywords, what would they be?"

-We Search for Keywords Learning Programme Team Credits
+We Search for Keywords Learning Programme: Team Credits in Publication

 Research and Publication